TECH SUPPLIER Sep 2019 - Market Forecast - Doc # US44653019

 "Succeeding in the world of managed cloud services is becoming much more complex with managed SPs facing customers whose service expectations are more demanding and changing quickly, hyperscalers that are becoming more direct competitors, and pressure to pursue new digital strategies and new business models," says David Tapper, VP, Outsourcing and Managed Cloud Services at IDC.
 "Ensuring success in the managed cloud services market will require that providers build deep relationships with CXOs, develop robust data governance and management capabilities, utilize multiple digital business strategies, invest in their own cloud platforms, emphasize industry and business process expertise, build partnerships to enable the provisioning of SaaS-enabled services, go to market with workload-centric (application) managed cloud services, define the "end state" of the structure of a pure-play cloud provider, and develop a long-term road map of transformation."

-Africa ICT Market Opportunity and Digital Transformation Strategies , Application Life-Cycle and Cloud Services , Asia/Pacific Services Opportunities , Canadian Managed Cloud Services , Central and Eastern European Cloud Services , European IT and Cloud Infrastructure Services , Hosting and Colocation Services , Managed Cloud Services
+Africa ICT Market Opportunity and Digital Transformation Strategies , Asia/Pacific Services Opportunities , Canadian Managed Cloud Services , Central and Eastern European Cloud Services , European Managed Cloud Services , Hosting and Colocation Services , Intelligent Application Services , Managed Cloud Services

 Application management, Hosted application management, Hosting infrastructure services, Hybrid clouds, Infrastructure as a service, Network and desktop outsourcing services, Private cloud services, Public cloud services, Software as a service